arrow

 #4 Composite APIs:

-Characteristics: These APIs are designed for performance and speed, reducing the number of calls and server load, which is essential in complex systems.
+Characteristics: These fintech APIs are designed for performance and speed, reducing the number of calls and server load, which is essential in complex systems.

 Use cases: They are particularly beneficial in service-oriented architectures where multiple services need to be orchestrated for a single task or in situations requiring real-time data updates.